Negnoo8080/Machine-Learning-Python-Projects/02-Heart-Disease-Logistic-Regression/README.md

-# Project 2: Heart Disease Classification using Logistic Regression
+# Project 2: Heart Disease Prediction using Logistic Regression

-## Overview
+## What this project does
-This project focuses on building a predictive model to determine the 10-year risk of coronary heart disease (CHD) in patients based on clinical and behavioral measurements from the Framingham dataset.
-It implements a complete supervised learning workflow using Logistic Regression to handle a binary classification task.
+This project is a simple binary classification exercise.
+The goal is to predict whether a patient has a 10-year risk of coronary heart disease based on their medical background.

-## Key Features & Implementations
-* **Data Profiling & Structure Evaluation:** Conducted data inspection using `df.info()` and `df.head()` to assess missing values and statistical properties across 16 columns (such as blood pressure, BMI, glucose, and smoking habits).
+## What I did:
+* Loaded and explored the Framingham heart disease dataset.
+* Checked the columns (like age, blood pressure, BMI, and glucose levels) for any missing data.
-* **Supervised Learning Model:** Implemented and trained a **Logistic Regression** classifier using Scikit-Learn to handle continuous and categorical feature spaces.
+* Trained a basic **Logistic Regression** model using Scikit-Learn to classify the outcomes.
-* **Model Evaluation:** Evaluated binary classification accuracy and model interpretability for specific medical records.
+* Looked at the evaluation metrics to see how well the model predicts heart disease risk.

-## Technologies Used
+## Libraries used:
-* **Language:** Python
+* Scikit-Learn
+* Pandas & NumPy
-* **Libraries:** Scikit-Learn, Pandas, NumPy, Matplotlib, Seaborn
+* Matplotlib & Seaborn
-* **Dataset:** Framingham Heart Disease Dataset